dnum-mi/bibliotheque-numerique/docs/Server/dossier-listing/README.md

 This is two completly different behaviours for us.
 All the problem comes from the fact that a dossier can have repeatable fields.
 In this case, we need to display one line per repeatable field.
 To give a concret exemple, the excel file in this folder have two tabs.
 The first one is the result of the query with grouping by dossier.
 The second one is the result of the query with grouping.
 The data in the file, are the one in fixture used for end-to-end testing.
-In the first tab, the second line represent the "dsFieldId" of each field.
+In the first tab, the second line represent the "sourceId" of each field.
-When we work in our query, we manipulate field with its "dsFieldId".
+When we work in our query, we manipulate field with its "sourceId".
 The name of the column is just the label we found from demarche configuration, which have a mappedColumn field.

 ## The solution